A Strong and Simple Deep Learning Baseline for BCI MI Decoding: Related work

 Lastly, a variety of more intricate architectures have been proposed.
 Among them are hybrid architecture such as CNN-LSTM architecture~\cite{khademi2022transfer} and multi-branch architectures.
 The latter combine multiple neural networks in parallel, typically three or four, such as Multi-branch 3D CNN~\cite{zhao2019multi} where multiple 3D CNNs are combined together, CCNN~\cite{amin2019deep} with multiple 2D CNNs, or CMO-CNN~\cite{liu2023compact} with multiple 1D CNNs.
 In multi-view architectures~\cite{zhang2023multi,li2023parallel,wu2019parallel} the idea is quite similar to multi-branch but each input is a different representation of the raw data (\emph{e.g.}, different time-frequency ranges).

-To summarize, a wide range of architectures have been tried and tested for BCI decoding ranging from simple 1D CNN to quite complex architectures.
+To summarize, a wide range of architectures have been proposed for BCI decoding ranging from simple 1D CNN to more complex architectures.
 However, the rationale underlying specific architectural choices is often unclear.
-The most common approach is to start with architectures that work, and add modules to them, with a domain motivation.
+The most common approach is to add modules on top of an architecture that works, with domain motivation.
 But it's often difficult to understand the impact and contribution of each of these modules to the classification performances.
-In this study we propose to go back several steps in time, showing that state-of-the-art performances are achievable with a very simple architecture.
-We also insist on having rigorous and numerous evaluation steps in order to serve as a benchmark for other future works.
+In this study we go back several steps in time, showing that state-of-the-art performances are achievable with a very simple architecture.
+We also insist on having rigorous and numerous evaluation steps in order to serve as a reliable benchmark for other works.

-Secondly we show that the proposed network, EEG-SimpleConv, based only on simple 1D temporal convolutions, can be very fast, despite its size~\ref{sec:time_inference}, possibly allowing to deploy Deep Learning methods for online BCI uses.
+Secondly, we show in Section~\ref{sec:time_inference}, that the proposed network, EEG-SimpleConv, based only on simple 1D temporal convolutions, is very fast, despite its size, possibly allowing to deploy Deep Learning methods for online BCI uses.